umich-brcf-bioinf/2021-04-19-umich-computationalFoundations/site/Module00_Introduction.md

 - This workshop is targeted toward researchers who would like to be able to run computational analyses on their own.
-It assumes a very basic familiarity with genetics and serves as a pre-requisite to downstream workshops in microbiome and RNA-Seq analyses.
+It assumes a very basic familiarity with genetics and serves as a pre-requisite to downstream workshops in Microbial Genomics and RNA-Seq analyses.

 - By the end of the workshop, attendees will be able to